-Naturalized detention basins are designed to provide greater water quality and habitat benefits relative to standard dry-bottom (usually turf) detention basins.
+Naturalized detention basins are designed to provide greater water quality and habitat benefits relative to standard dry-bottom (turfgrass) detention basins.
 They are stormwater control facilities that are planted with native vegetation in order to help improve stormwater quality.
-Naturalizing a detention basin with native vegetation eliminates the need for mowing.
 Immediately following the planting it is necessary to frequently inspect the basin to ensure the plants are establishing themselves properly.
-Planting native wildflowers will improve the detention basin’s aesthetic value.
-The vegetation can also provide habitat for wildlife, attracting birds and butterflies to the area.
-Trees, shrubs and grasses can all be used in a naturalized detention basin.

-- Once established, native vegetation is low maintenance and provides wildlife habitat.
+Once established, native vegetation is low maintenance (eliminates need for mowing)

-According to the US EPA, a wet detention pond is a stormwater control structure that provides both retention and treatment of contaminated stormwater runoff.
+Wet Detention According to the U.S EPA, a wet detention pond is a stormwater control structure that provides both retention and treatment of contaminated stormwater runoff.
 It contains a perennial pool of water, which holds runoff from one rainfall event until displaced by a new rainfall event.
 This pool is the primary pollutant removal mechanism, such that solid particles drop out of suspension in the water column.
-In addition to this sedimentation, wet detention ponds also filter out pollutants via chemical processes and biological uptake.
-However, high flows from intense storms also temporarily reduce the pollutant removal capacity of wet basins.